R – is for ROME

-As it is with every creature in the animal kingdom, from children to grandmothers, from chicken to chimps, there is a pecking order which is established by one thing: territory and who controls it.
-Whether it is a favorite toy, a bargain on the sale table, a juicy, fat worm or a bright banana, someone is going to submit.
+As it is with every creature in the animal kingdom, from children to grandmothers, from chickens to chimps, there is a pecking order which is established by one thing: territory and who controls it.
+Whether it is a favorite toy, a bargain on the sale table, a juicy fat worm or a bright banana, someone is going to yield.
 Your horse is no different.
-Everytime he lifts his head just out of your reach, or hits you with his shoulder, or walks in front of you, or leans on that foot you are breaking your back to pick up to clean, he is controlling his territory.
+Every time he lifts his head just out of your reach or hits you with his shoulder or walks in front of you or leans on that foot you are breaking your back to pick up to clean, he is controlling his territory.

 1) Be Believable: your focus is to convince your horse to trust you, not fear you.